 Build Staff Awareness

-Ensure employees know their roles and responsibilities in keeping the network safe.
+Ensure employees understand their roles and responsibilities in maintaining network security.
 Careful employees are a vital line of defense, so train your staff to:

 - Recognize signs of social engineering.

-- Not click links in pop-ups and strange emails to avoid phishing attacks.
+- Avoid clicking links in pop-ups and suspicious emails to prevent phishing attacks.

 - Connect only to secure Wi-Fi networks.